gvalkov/python-evdev/docs/tutorial.rst

 ========================================================

 ::
+    from time import sleep

-    from evdev import ecodes, InputDevice, ff
+    from evdev import ecodes, InputDevice, ff, util

     # Find first EV_FF capable event device (that we have permissions to use).
-    for name in evdev.list_devices():
+    for name in util.list_devices():
         dev = InputDevice(name)
         if ecodes.EV_FF in dev.capabilities():
             break